-The Metabolic Diseases: Open Access journal intends to publish recent finding on mitochondrial disorders, inborn errors of metabolism, molecular markers of metabolic diseases and mechanisms of regulation of metabolic pathways.
+The Endocrinology and Metabolism: Open Access journal intends to publish recent finding on mitochondrial disorders, inborn errors of metabolism, molecular markers of endocrine and metabolic diseases and mechanisms of regulation of metabolic pathways.
 The journal provides contemporary knowledge on the prime factors responsible for the occurrence of metabolic diseases as well as the extant and upcoming panacea for them.

 The journal accepts manuscripts in the form of original research article, review article, short communication, case report, letter-to-the-Editor and Editorials for publication in an open access platform.
 All the articles published in the journal can be accessed online without any subscription charges and will receive the benefit of extensive worldwide visibility.